xioTechnologies/NGIMU-Teensy-IO-Expansion-Example/README.md

 * `/teensy/button/a` - Contains no arguments.
 Sent each time button A is pressed.
 * `/teensy/button/b` - Contains no arguments.
 Sent each time button B is pressed.
 * `/teensy/button/b` - Contains no arguments.
 Sent each time button C is pressed.
 * `/error` - Contains an error message string argument.
-Sent if invalid OSC packet is received by the Teensy.
+Sent if invalid an OSC packet is received by the Teensy.

 OSC messages received by the Teensy
 -----------------------------------